 Extend the script to show overall cluster status:

-# Add this to the detect_haproxy_role function
+# Add this near the end of detect_haproxy_role function

-echo " Cluster Status:"
+echo " Cluster Health:"

 # Check if HAProxy service is running